Graduate Fellows 2021-2022

 James Goodrich

 Jimmy Goodrich is a PhD candidate in philosophy at Rutgers.
 His research focuses on the ethics of cost-imposition.
 In particular, he's interested in why it's sometimes fair to impose costs on others in order to promote the common good.
 His dissertation - Preventive Justice: A Consequentialist Approach - takes up questions about fair cost-imposition within the ethics of self-defense in particular.
 Jimmy also works on the philosophy, politics, and economics of big data.
-More specifically, he's interested in what moral justifications can be given for recognizing property rights (individual or communal) over personal digital data and what implications our answer to this question might have for devising morally optimal antitrust policy.
+More specifically, he's

 Michael Opal